Viestar/AirBnB_clone_v2/README.md

 > ![AirBnB](./assets/Screenshot%20from%202023-08-22%2003-01-03.png)

+# Practising Objectives
+Through this project, you will be able to explain to anyone, without the help of Google:

+> # General

+>> What is Unit testing and how to implement it in a large project
+>> What is *args and how to use it
+>> What is **kwargs and how to use it
+>> How to handle named arguments in a function
+>> How to create a MySQL database
+>> How to create a MySQL user and grant it privileges
+>> What ORM means
+>> How to map a Python Class to a MySQL table
+>> How to handle 2 different storage engines with the same codebase
+>> How to use environment variables

+# Table of contents

 TASK NUMBER | LINK TO TASK CODE | TASK DESCRIPTION-
 ----- | ------ | ----------
 [0x03] | [MySQL setup development](./setup_mysql_dev.sql) | Script that prepares a MySQL server for the project by creating the Database "hbnb_dev_db" and User "hbnb_dev", grants this user all privileges on created database and SELECT rights on "performance_schema.*"
 [0x04] | [MySQL setup development](./setup_mysql_test.sql) | Script that prepares a MySQL server for the project by creating the Database "hbnb_test_db" and User "hbnb_test", grants this user all privileges on created database and SELECT rights on "performance_schema.*"
 [0x05] | [Delete object](./models/engine/file_storage.py) | Added a new public instance method: def delete(self, obj=None): to delete obj from __objects if it’s inside - if obj is equal to None, the method does nothing.
 Updated the prototype of def all(self) to def all(self, cls=None) - that returns the list of objects of one type of class.
+R